 Can I get off my thyroid hormone ?

 Every few weeks we get a telephone call from someone who wants to get off the thyroid hormone and stop taking it.
 Unfortunately for an under active thyroid, thyroid hormone replacement is the appropriate, necessary and absolutely indispensable treatment.
 So the answer is ‘no’.
 That being said if someone is hypothyroid I think that they should, as part of their general treatment strategy, try and lower the general autoimmune /inflammatory load in the body.

 Adding in T3 Therapy

-there is a minority of patients patients may need additional T3 supplementation along with normal thyroid replacement therapy due to inability to convert effectively from T4 to T3.
+There is a minority of patients patients may need additional T3 supplementation along with normal thyroid replacement therapy due to the inability to convert effectively from T4 to T3.